dret/webconcepts/concepts/media-type/text/xml-external-parsed-entity.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/text/xml-external-parsed-entity"
 title:         "Media Type: text/xml-external-parsed-entity"
+concept-name:  Media Type
+concept-value: text/xml-external-parsed-entity
 description: "If an XML external parsed entity - that is, the unprocessed, source XML entity - is readable by casual users, text/xml-external-parsed-entity is preferable to application/xml-external-parsed-entity.
 MIME user agents (and web user agents) that do not have explicit support for text/xml-external-parsed-entity will treat it as text/plain, for example, by displaying the XML MIME entity as plain text."
 ---